HOT DATES

 Lau Pa Sat

-It comes as no surprise that one of food-crazy Singapore’s most iconic colonial structures is this hawker center in the Central Business District.
-This food market dates all the way back to the 19th century and has managed to retain its distinctively Victorian cast iron features and unique octagonal shape over the years.
+It's no surprise that one of food-crazy Singapore’s most iconic colonial structures is this hawker centre in the Central Business District.
+This food market dates all the way back to the 19th century and has managed to retain its distinctively Victorian cast-iron features and unique octagonal shape over the years.

 Address: 18 Raffles Quay, 6220-2138, S(048582).
 MRT: Downtown.